thisjt/web-summarizer-api/EXPLANATION.md

 My implementation of this for this application needs some work, especially on the classes inside `src/lib/summarizer/*`.
 The classes created and injected is inefficient as I am extending the entire Summarizer class to a new class, and then injecting it back to the Summarizer class.
 Isolating the required variables during initialization and putting it in a different class for that to be extended would be the better call here, so that the entire class does not get duplicated.

+Error logging needs some work.
+As of now, we're solely relying on console.log, which can be seen in the Cloudflare Dashboard, but would be nice to implement the debug/error logging inside the database also so that we will know which step in the process failed if an error happens for every single job executed.

 # Other Things for Discussion

 There are some comments sprinkled on the source code.
 However, the code is written in a way so that everything is self-explanatory and does not require comments for clarification.